acerempel/threedots-ca/bontent/posts/transit.md

 love it.—In my case, I can think of two reasons:

 * I have thought for a long time that transit is very important and good and beneficial.
-  It seems consonant with these thoughts like being on transit.{% note 1 %} One hardly wishes to think to think when out walking, “Ah, transit is good”, and to think when on the bus, “Ah, this stupid bus!”
+  It seems consonant with these thoughts like being on transit.<!-- note 1 --> One hardly wishes to think to think when out walking, “Ah, transit is good”, and to think when on the bus, “Ah, this stupid bus!”
 * For most of my life, I have taken transit only occasionally and